woocommerce/woocommerce-square/README.md

 TBD - Unit Testing
 TBD - E2E Testing

+## Compatibility with WooPayments

+This extension is compatible with the WooPayments extension.

 ## Contribution
 Contribution can be done in many ways.
 We appreciate it.
 * If you test this extension and find a bug/have a question, do log an issue.